-Previously, she worked on the National Gender and Equity Campaign for Asian Americans/Pacific Islanders in Philanthropy (AAPIP).
-The campaign aimed to build organizational capacity for social justice in Asian-led nonprofits in Minnesota and California.
-In addition, she was AAPIP’s Minnesota chapter co-chair for over four years.
-She’s also been a community grant reviewer for Headwaters Foundation for Justice and the Women’s Foundation of Minnesota.
+Previously, she worked on the National Gender and Equity Campaign for Asian Americans/Pacific Islanders in Philanthropy (AAPIP), which aimed to build organizational capacity for social justice in Asian-led nonprofits in Minnesota and California.
+In addition, she’s served on a number of volunteer boards and committees in the Twin Cities: the Coalition of Asian American Leaders, AAPIP’s Minnesota chapter, Metropolitan Parks and Open Space Commission, Pan-Asian Voices for Equity (PAVE-MN), Community Action Against Racism, Headwaters Foundation for Justice, and the Women’s Foundation of Minnesota.

 She has a bachelor’s in social work and political science from Concordia College in Moorhead, MN, and a master’s in public affairs from the University of Minnesota’s Humphrey School of Public Affairs.

 Given her deep passion for adoptee justice, Margie is active in the transracial adoptee community and she volunteers for Network of Politicized Adoptees, a group she helped found in 2011.
 You will also see her taking photos of food, Yelp-ing about said food, and spending as much time as possible outside in nature with her husband and their exceptionally adorable dog, Sammy.

 July 14, 2022 | We Made an Explicit Commitment to DEI in 2017.
 Here’s the Progress We’ve Made Five Years Later, with Applicable Insights.